ivaROS/cartpole_gazebo/README.md

 It requires the ROS install base to have the necessary controllers, plus it uses the Turtlebot empty world so that package or an equivalent will be needed.

-In Ubuntu 16.04LTS, the following should work
+In Ubuntu 16.04LTS, the following should work (and might be overkill)
 ```
 sudo apt-get install ros-kinetic-effort-controllers ros-kinetic-position-controllers ros-kinetic-joint-state-*
 sudo apt-get install ros-kinetic-turtlebot-gazebo